TeseoLou/codoku/README.md

 - Promotes replay with visible challenge conditions

 **Technical Aspects:**
-- The panel updates are handled by specific helper functions that manipulate the DOM directly using jQuery:
+- The panel updates are handled by specific helper functions that manipulate the DOM directly using `jQuery`:
   - `updateDifficultyDisplay()` – triggered on game start
   - `updateTimerDisplay()` – runs once per second using `setInterval()`
   - `updateHintsDisplay()` – updates after each clue or check